Nonlocal Conformal Field Theory: Comments on nonlocal field theories

 and

-One can then formulate a degree-dependent refinement of Zamolodchikov's C-theorem~\cite{zamo}: \begin{theorem} If If $V^{\gamma k}$ contains no negative norm states, $G_{ij}(k)$ is a sequence of metrics on $\mathcal G$.
-Then the (a priori) state-dependent quantity, for a given $k$,
+in order to formulate a graded version of the C-theorem~\cite{zamo}: \begin{theorem} If $V^{\gamma k}$ contains no negative norm states, $G_{ij}(k)$ is a sequence of metrics on $\mathcal G$.
+Then, the C-theorem holds independently for each $V^{\gamma k}$: